ShiDongyuan/Multichannel_Virtual_Sensing_ANC/README.md

 It can be seen from Figure 6 that the control filter 1 derived from the tuning stage exhibits a passband within the 800 to 2500 Hz frequency range.
 Conversely, control filter 1 from the control stage demonstrates a passband within the narrower 800 to 1800 Hz range.
 This result is consistent with the different primary noises used in the tuning and control stages.

+## Summary
+The purpose of this readme is to provide a comprehensive explanation of a MATLAB program that simulates the feedforward multichannel virtual sensing active noise control (MVANC) technique by employing the multichannel filtered-x least mean square (MCFxLMS) technique.

 ## Reference
 ``` bibtex
 @article{shi2020feedforward,